animeguesser/tools/parse-anime/README.md

+# Get-MAL
+Using the MyAnimeList API, we will want to get the top relevant animes.
+This will help us parse down a list that is smaller in size and since we we most likely be choosing more popular animes

+# Match MAL offline db

 # Anime list parser
 Using the anime database list from: https://github.com/manami-project/anime-offline-database, this python script will parse and shorten the anime list to only ones needed for this project.